raspberrypi/documentation/technical-faq.md

 ### Can I use a Pi in a commercial product

-A very common question is "Can I use a Raspberry Pi in a commercial product", and the answer is yes.
-Once you have bought it it's yours to do with as you wish.
-Note however, that a lot of the software in the Raspbian distribution is GPL licenced, which does have certain requirement, mainly that you must provide access to the source code if requested.
+A very common question is "Can I use a Raspberry Pi in a commercial product", and the answer is yes!
+Once you have bought it's yours to do with as you wish.
+Note however, that a lot of the software in the Raspbian distribution is GPL licenced, which does have certain requirements, mainly that you must provide access to the source code if requested.
 This is usually pretty easy to do.

 ### Is a Pi suitable for industrial applications?